ibm-cloud-docs/openshift/openshift_ingress_roks4.md

   {: pre}

 2. In the output, look for the router service for the Ingress controller that you want to annotate.
 Choose a router service that is named in one of the following formats:
   * To annotate the router for the default Ingress controller, which is registered with your cluster's default Ingress subdomain, look for the router service that is named `router-default`.
+If you have a multizone cluster, note that the router service in the first zone where you have workers nodes is always named `router-default`, and router services in the zones that you subsequently add to your cluster have names such as `router-dal12`.
   * If you created a custom Ingress controller and registered it with your custom subdomain, look for the router service that is named, for example, `router-custom-ingress-controller-<hash>` or `router-private-ingress-controller-<hash>`.

 3. Open the configuration for the router and add [supported HA-proxy router annotations](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html#route-specific-annotations){: external}.
+Repeat this process for the router in each zone.
   ```
   oc edit svc router-default -n openshift-ingress
   ```